SVGtoPPT/svgtoppt-website/docs/cli.md

 # CLI

 CLI stands for command-line interface.
-It's a technical way of saying this program doesn't have an graphical interface like a website or a traditional desktop application.
+It's a technical way of saying this program doesn't have a graphical interface like a website or a traditional desktop application.
+Instead, you use a program like Apple's Terminal or another terminal emulator, such as iTerm2.

 ## Prerequisites